 If your cigars are currently sitting in a properly humidified humidor with the cellophane still on, you’re not doing anything wrong.
 Once you understand what a cellophane wrapper actually does, the decision becomes a lot less stressful.

 Cellophane is the thin, clear wrap found on most premium handmade cigars.
 It looks like plastic, but it isn’t.
 True cigar cellophane is made from cellulose, a plant-based material derived from sources like cotton and wood that allows air and moisture to move slowly.
+Per Cigar Aficionado, cellophane is a breathable membrane that allows humidity transfer, meaning cigars can be stored either way without harming their condition in a properly humidified environment.

 Cellophane itself isn’t new.
 It was invented in the early 1900s by Swiss chemist Jacques E. Brandenberger, who was looking for a way to create a flexible, transparent, moisture-resistant material.
 By refining regenerated cellulose into a thin film, he created a material that could protect products while still allowing water vapor to pass through.